 These themes are easy to install for most people, but are a challenge to fit any custom brand.
 If you match the theme, the design will look like thousands of others.
 Almost 16% of the top 1 Million sites are using the 3 top paid WordPress themes.
 Even after making customizations, your site will still resemble all of the other sites using the most popular WordPress themes on the internet.

-Reason #2: Bloatware is mandatory
+#2: Bloatware is included

 Pre-built themes try to be everything for everyone.
 The features and templates they come with are more than you will need, and all of this leads to slow loading pages and a confusing backend filled with features that are not used.
 They come with custom post types you can’t remove, and sample content you do not need.